cadugrillo/MergeAi-docs/content/br/docs/_index.md

 * **Log bugs** in [GitHub Issues](https://github.com/cadugrillo/ConciergeAi/issues) so they can be properly managed.
 * **Flag vulnerabilities** by emailing [cadugrillo@gmail.com](mailto:cadugrillo@gmail.com) so we can deal with them immediately.
 * **Flag documentation issues** via our [GitHub documentation channel](https://github.com/cadugrillo/ConciergeAi-docs/issues).

+## Where should I go next?

+- [Getting Started](/docs/getting-started/): Get started with ConciergeAi
+- [Release Notes](/docs/release-notes/): Check out what's new with ConciergeAi